 14. Tomatoes Protect the Skin

 A study out of the United Kingdom found that people who ate 5 tablespoons of tomato paste daily, along with almost a tablespoon of olive oil for 12 weeks, were 33% more protected from sunburn compared to a control group that ate just olive oil.
-The antioxidant lycopene (levels of which are higher in cooked, processed tomatoes) improves skin’s natural SPF, which protects the skin.
+The antioxidant lycopene (levels of which are higher in cooked, processed tomatoes) improves the skin’s natural SPF, which protects the skin.

 15. Kale Firms Skin